johlym/johnathan-org/src/_posts/2015-05-03-18-resources-for-getting-started-with-wordpress.md

 title: 18 Resources for Getting Started with WordPress
 slug: 18-resources-for-getting-started-with-wordpress
 featured: false
-og_title: 18 Resources for Getting Started with WordPress – Johnathan.org
-og_description: WordPress is one of the most popular blogging platforms and content management systems on the planet.
-Created by Matt Mullenweg and the team at Automattic , it’
-meta_title: 18 Resources for Getting Started with WordPress – Johnathan.org
-meta_description: A hand-crafted technology product by Johnathan Lyman

 layout: post
 categories: posts
 date: 2015-05-03 11:22:10.000000000 -07:00
 ---

 [WordPress](http://wordpress.org) is one of the most popular blogging platforms and content management systems on the planet.
-Created by [Matt Mullenweg](http://ma.tt) and the team at [Automattic](http://automattic.com), it’s an open source and free tool using [PHP](http://php.net) and [MySQL](http://mysql.com) for creating just about any kind of site you can imagine.
+Created by [Matt Mullenweg](http://ma.tt) and the team at [Automattic](http://automattic.com), it's an open source and free tool using [PHP](http://php.net) and [MySQL](http://mysql.com) for creating just about any kind of site you can imagine.

-Today I’m going to cover a load of resources for getting yourself familiar with WordPress, what it can do, and how to expand and develop for it.
+Today I'm going to cover a load of resources for getting yourself familiar with WordPress, what it can do, and how to expand and develop for it.

 ## Basics

 Before we get into the technical stuff, we need to cover the basics.
-You won’t get very far if you don’t know how to install it or navigate its interface.
+You won't get very far if you don't know how to install it or navigate its interface.

 ### The WordPress Codex